 Bull trout is a native sport fish species classed as Threatened in Alberta and is particularly sensitive to habitat change.
 A government-led initiative, the Native Trout Recovery Program, was implemented in 2017 to recover native trout throughout the Eastern Slopes of Alberta.
-The program involves implementation of recovery actions (e.g., trail remediation/closure, implementing industry best-management practices, suppression of non-native species) in an adaptive management framework.
-Success of this program will be measured using AEP’s Fish Sustainability Index (FSI).
-The FSI is a standardized process of assessment that provides a landscape-level overview of fish sustainability within the province and enables broad-scale evaluation of management actions and land-use planning.
-In the summer and fall of 2021, we used a combination of backpack electrofishing and redd surveys to assess the bull trout population in the lower Ram River watershed.
-Our sample frame for backpack electrofishing included 12 selected sites, where we detected fish at five of the 12 sites, catching five different species.
-We captured 14 bull trout electrofishing, all at a single site.
-Fall Creek remains an important spawning tributary in the Ram River watershed.
-We counted 42 bull trout redds on a survey of a 3.5 km reach of Fall Creek.
-We continued to use our solar-powered underwater video recording system to count adult bull trout exiting the Fall Creek spawning area.
-We obtained over 40 days of footage during the spawning migration counting 56 bull trout moving downstream past the cameras; an additional seven bull trout were observed upstream of the camera at the time of removal.
-This resulted in a ratio of 1.2 spawners per redd, an index that can be used to estimate bull trout abundance in future redd surveys.
-Our study provides managers with information on fish species distribution and abundance that can be used to evaluate land-use impacts on fish and bull trout response to recovery actions.
+The program involves implementation of recovery actions (e.g., trail remediation/closures, implementing industry best-management practices, and suppression of non-native species) in an adaptive management framework.
+In the fall of 2022, we used multiple redd surveys to assess the bull trout population in the lower Ram River watershed.
+Fall Creek remains an important spawning tributary in the watershed.
+We counted 54 bull trout redds on a survey of a 3.5 km reach of Fall Creek.
+We continued to use our solar-powered video recording system to count adult bull trout exiting the Fall Creek spawning area.
+We obtained 37 days of footage during the spawning migration counting 56 bull trout moving downstream past the cameras; an additional seven bull trout were observed upstream of the camera at the time of removal.
+This resulted in a ratio of 1.2 spawners per redd, an index that can be used to estimate bull trout abundance from future redd surveys.
+Our study provides managers with information on trends in bull trout redd distribution and abundance that can be used to evaluate bull trout response to recovery actions.

-Alberta Environment and Parks, Fisheries and Oceans Canada – through the Canada Nature Fund, Sundre Forest Products – A Division of West Fraser Mills Ltd.
+Fisheries and Oceans Canada – Canada Nature Fund, Government of Alberta, Sundre Forest Products – A Division of West Fraser Mills Ltd.

 |Ram River Bull Trout Assessment||2018-2019||1|